 This course acquaints students with the most popular computer program including word processing, spreadsheet, and PowerPoint of the Microsoft Office Suite.
 Topics to be covered include formatting and editing of documents in word processing and spreadsheets and file management.
 Students are able to test and earn Industry Standard Certifications.
-These can be taken with the student and added to their resume skills section as well as be job interview topics.
+Students may include these certifications in their resume.